top of page

 This shift changed everything.
 It simplified my palette, made travelling easier, and most importantly improved my colour mixing.
 Working with a primary palette forces you to understand colour relationships more deeply, and it gives your paintings a natural harmony because all the colours come from the same few sources.

-Matching colours using 3 primary colours and removing those that I didn't need
+Matching colours using 3 primary colours I removed all of the paints that I didn't need because I could mix an equivalent using the primary colours.

 A Palette That’s Limited - But Not Too Limiting